Skip to content

 Problem Statement

 Users reported challenges in finding desired garments due to limited and confusing filter and sort functionalities.
-The existing system offered basic categorizations like "Dresses," "Tops," and "Bottoms," with sort options that lacked clarity and relevance, such as unclear "Featured" option and unordinary sort options, like brand names and colors, which were sorted alphabetically.
+The existing system offered basic categorizations like "Dresses," "Tops," and "Bottoms," with sort options that lacked clarity and relevance, such as an unclear "Featured" option and unordinary sort options, like brand names and colors, which were sorted alphabetically.

 Project Role